 RUHMANNS' ALASKAN MALAMUTES 

 For those unable to visit our kennel in person, I've created a page entitled "Our Kennel" and posted pictures of each of our outdoor kennels to enable those of you selecting a kennel from which to purchase your purebred family pet to "see" our kennel and know that our dogs are very well cared for - NOT raised in cages and/or small dog runs - they all have lots of room in which to run and play!

-It is with heavy hearts that we have decided to begin downsizing towards the goal of closing our kennel.
+It is with heavy hearts that we have decided to begin downsizing towards the goal of closing our kennel the end of 2015.
 Click here to read our letter to our patrons and suggestions on how to select the kennel from which to purchase your family pet.

 Welcoming a pet into your home is a commitment for the life of that pet!
 For the sake of both you and your pet, it is important that you thoroughly research the characteristics of the breed of dog you select as a family pet!
 The Alaskan Malamute is not suited to every person and/or lifestyle!
 Beautiful and cuddly as they are as puppies, the adult Alaskan Malamute is as head-strong as it is intelligent and as powerful as it is beautiful.
 Training and socialization with persons of all ages, as well as with other animals - of different species, size and temperament - is a MUST and should be commenced the moment you welcome an Alaskan Malamute puppy into your home!

 When adopting a puppy, remember that NO puppy should be banished to the back yard by itself upon arriving "home".
 It has been separated from its mother and its littermates - it NEEDS companionship and someone - even another canine companion - with whom to bond and from whom to learn.
 Basic obedience training should be commenced immediately - it is a necessary component of the socialization of your puppy and enables you AND the puppy to establish a lifelong bond and companionship.